-The field of information technology continues to have a demonstrated need for highly skilled workers.
-With the approval of this program, AACC (as an open access institution) will be particularly well-positioned to offer a certificate that seamlessly transfers into an associate degree, and ultimately into a bachelor's degree program.
+The field of management information systems continues to have a demonstrated need for highly skilled workers.
+With the approval of this program, AACC (as an open access institution) will be particularly well-positioned to offer a program that seamlessly transfers into a bachelor's degree program.

-There is high demand for skilled professionals that specialize in information technology service management.
-The Career One Stop (sponsored by the U.S. Department of Labor) reports that the demand for computer support specialists will remain high, experiencing a 9% increase from 2020-2030, with an average salary currently about \$53,000.

-a) Societal needs, including expanding educational opportunities and choices for minority and educationally disadvantaged students at institutions of higher education:
+There is high demand for skilled professionals that specialize in management of information systems (including analysis, design, development, and maintenance).
+The Career One Stop (sponsored by the U.S. Department of Labor) reports that the demand for employees will remain high, experiencing a a) Societal needs, including expanding educational opportunities and choices for minority and educationally disadvantaged students at institutions of higher education: